-The Americas, Protest North and South: Write, Publish and Update your own Protest Blog!
+The Americas, Protest North and South: Create, Write, Publish and Update your own Protest Blog!
 Support Your Favorite Cause Online, Bloggers Protesting Injustice from Canada to Argentina!

 Climate change protest throughout the Americas from Canada to the southern tip of Argentina have been and will continue to co-exist and collaborate with other movements for social justice, human rights, and popular democratic control over public policy in increasingly inclusive ways - threatening the status quo and offering hope for a future.